DependencyWatcher/dependencies/README.md

  * Application
  * Binary component

+### Uniqueness ###

+Dependency name along with the its homepage URL must define it in a unique manner.
+There may be aliases used in different frameworks/toolkits as well.
+For instance, the name "apache-kafka" and the URL "https://kafka.apache.org/" can be used for defining Apache Kafka, and one of its aliases would be "org.apache.kafka:kafka_2.10" (Maven alias).

 ### Contribution ###

 Dependency manifests are stored in the directory tree, where each level is defined by the